Skip Navigation

 Additional services

 In addition to individual therapy, the BetterHelp homepage lists Couples and Teen counseling options.
-Each of these services sends you to a sister site when selected – Regain.us for couples and TeenCounseling.com for teens.
-Pricing for these services is similar to BetterHelp, and all therapists meet the same high standards and undergo the same rigorous screening.
+Each of these services sends you to a sister site when selected — Regain.us for couples and TeenCounseling.com for teens.
+Prices for these services are similar to BetterHelp, and all therapists meet the same high standards and undergo the same rigorous screening.

-BetterHelp has a separate website devoted to LGBTQIA counseling, called Pride Counseling.
-Its services are just as affordable and structured as the parent company, but therapists with Pride Counseling specialize in providing therapy to individuals in the LGBTQIA community.
-Pride Counseling also protects your privacy and anonymity as rigorously as BetterHelp.
+BetterHelp also has a separate website devoted to LGBTQIA+ counseling — Pride Counseling.
+Its services are just as affordable and structured similarly, but therapists with Pride Counseling specialize in providing therapy to individuals in the LGBTQIA+ community.
+(It’s worth mentioning that you can also find — and request — therapists who specialize in LGBTQIA+ concerns through BetterHelp itself; Pride Counseling simply serves as an alternative for the same service.)

 Is BetterHelp legit?

-Yes, BetterHelp is a legit, trustworthy company and a leader in online therapy with over 22,000 therapists and nearly two million patients so far.
-Many people prefer it to their traditional in-person therapy.
-As a company, it seems to understand that trust is a vital component to its success.
+Yes, BetterHelp is a legitimate company and a leader in online therapy, with over 34,000 therapists and over four million patients at the time of this review.
+Many people prefer it to traditional in-person therapy because of the flexibility and often lower costs.
 The company ensures:

 • Greater affordability for some people, compared to in-person therapy